MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 However, with some simple modifications to the web page where you [deploy your bot](publication-fundamentals-publish-channels.md), you can make the bot start the conversation with a customized greeting.

-For example, you could configure your bot so that as soon as a user loads the site where the bot is, the bot says "Hi, I’m Botty, a virtual agent."
+For example, you could have your bot say "Hi, I’m Botty, a virtual agent" as soon a the bot loads.

 First, you'll need to deploy a custom canvas that includes arguments that trigger the greeting.
 By default, the custom canvas calls the default system greeting topic.
 You can, however, create a new topic to be used as the greeting, although you will need to modify the custom canvas code.